rojin254/vlab-docs/fsk/theory.md

 <br>

-The modulated signal can be Calculated Using the Formulae
+The modulated signal can be Calculated Using the Formulae <br>
 <img src="Images/s6.png"/><br>